CliqueGamesLLC/HWLink/README.md

    - Scale and rotate as needed.

 ### STEP 5: CONNECT OWNERSHIP BOOTSTRAP
-Link the UI to the ownership transfer system:
+Link the UI to your own existing ownership transfer system or our provided template:
 1. Select the entity with your own Bootstrap script OR the provided `OwnershipBootstrap` script (Created in Step 3).
 2. In the `OwnershipBootstrap` script properties:
    - **a) uiPanel:** Drag and drop your "HWLinkUI" UIGizmo entity here.